Prefix Sum Array Technique

 304. Range Sum Query 2D - Immutable | 🟠 |

-The prefix sum technique is suitable for quickly and frequently calculating the sum of elements within an indexed range.
+The prefix sum technique is suitable for quickly and frequently calculating the sum of elements within a given index range.

 Prefix Sum in One-Dimensional Arrays

-Let's look at an example problem, LeetCode Problem 303 "Range Sum Query - Immutable", which asks you to calculate the sum of elements within an array range.
+Let's look at a sample problem, LeetCode Problem 303: "Range Sum Query - Immutable", which asks you to calculate the sum of elements within an array range.
 This is a standard prefix sum problem:

 303. Range Sum Query - Immutable | LeetCode | 🟢